gamma-opt/website_research_team/content/publication/README.md

 - Humanitarian and healthcare logistics

 *An example how to alocate a category(ies)*

-projects: [Modelling decision-making and uncertainty, Production and operations planning, Supply chain management]
+categories: [Modelling decision-making and uncertainty, Production and operations planning, Supply chain management]

 ## or/and of the following **projects**:
 - Decision Programming